Program: Mechanical Engineering (PhD)

 Use assessment results to make programmatic decisions (e.g., change course content or pedagogy, design new course, hiring)

-The goals of the Assessment Activities are to assess the level of achievements of the Department SLOs on Course, Research/Dissertation, and Seminar Requirements by our PhD graduates and ensure that our PhD graduates have acquired our SLOs 1 through 4 (see responses to Question 1), and hence SLOs 1 through 4 were assessed.
-The assessments for the Courses are done by the ME Faculty/Instructor at the time of the course offering as well as the Graduate Chair towards the completion of the degree.
-For the Qualifying Examination, the Qualifying Examination Committee makes the assessment of the students’ capability in conducting independent research and presenting their research in a professional manner.
-For the Comprehensive Examination, which will be conducted after the course work is completed, the Comprehensive Examination Committee makes the assessments of the students’ fundamental knowledge acquired through the course work as well as research quality and capability for the student to be advanced to a PhD candidate.
-The Dissertation Committee (which is the same as the Comprehensive Examination Committee in general) makes the assessment of the students’ research accomplishments in developing an independent research program and contributing uniquely to the field of study by judging the students’ Dissertation Document and Final Defense Oral Presentation.
-Seminar Requirements are judged by the faculty in charge of the Seminar.
-The results obtained from these assessments have been applied to assess the coherence of our PhD program.
+The goals of Assessment Activities are to assess the level of achievements of the Department SLOs on Course, Thesis/Report, and Seminar Requirements by our MS graduates and ensure that our MS graduates have acquired all our SLOs (see responses to Question 1), and hence all SLOs were assessed.
+The assessments for Courses are done by the ME Faculty/ Instructor at the time of the course offering as well as the Graduate Chair towards the completion of the degree.
+Thesis/Report are assessed by the students’ advisors (and the thesis committee members).
+For the Seminar, the faculty in charge of the Seminar for that semester makes the assessment.
+The results obtained from these assessments have been applied to assess the coherence of our MS program.

 Assignment/exam/paper completed as part of regular coursework and used for program-level assessment